12 Era of Bad Feelings

 Battle of New Orleans, Edward Percy Moran, 1910

 As the ink was drying on the un-ratified treaty in Ghent, British troops were already launching an invasion of the Lower Mississippi Valley.
 A ragtag collection of farmers and militia, some free and some enslaved, outnumbered 3:1 and led by Tennessean Andrew Jackson, stopped the Redcoats cold in their tracks at New Orleans.
 Jackson enlisted aid from local pirates Pierre and Jean Lafitte (“Hellish banditti” he called them), who were granted presidential pardons and later established a pirate colony on Galveston Island.
-In the biggest unaided American victory to date (the French helped at Saratoga & Yorktown during the Revolution), Jackson’s men built a massive mud berm around the city and cut down 2k Redcoats while suffering only 62 casualties, blunting the Brits’ Mississippi campaign.
+In the biggest unaided American victory to date (the French helped at Saratoga & Yorktown during the Revolution), Jackson’s men built a massive mud berm around the city and cut down 2k Redcoats while suffering only 62 casualties, ending the Brits’ Mississippi campaign.
 The entire “Rednecks vs. Redcoats” battle lasted just twenty-five minutes.

 Conclusion